 EndNote comes pre-loaded with many of the most popular styles including APA, Chicago, MLA, and Vancouver, as well as a number of styles for specific journals.

 e.g. Strength and Conditioning Journal style.
 Installing this Referencing Output Style file will allow EndNote to format your references properly for submission to the Strength and Conditioning Journal.
-To download and install the style, follow the instructions at the linked site.
+To download the style, follow the instructions at the linked site.

 For more help, search for 'Output styles' at EndNote's support site:

 The University of Technology Sydney (UTS) has created an output style for legal referencing using EndNote that conforms with the requirements of the Australian Guide to Legal Citation (4th edition).
 There are two files to download and install from the UTS EndNote Law: Install webpage:

 Follow the download and installation instructions given on the webpage.

 UTS also provides a guide to which EndNote fields to use when citing legal materials: EndNote Law: Citations.

 Edith Cowan University acknowledges and respects the Nyoongar people, who are the traditional custodians of the land upon which its campuses stand and its programs operate.